faxg/AzureTechEventQuickstartGuide/README.md

 ## How to ..

+## How to create a Microsoft Trial environment for your Hack?
+If you want to setup a fully new trial environment for the Hackathon, including Azure, GitHub and Microsoft M365 with Power Platform, follow this guide:
+[create_hack_environment.md](./create_hack_environment.md)

 ## How to invite team members to work on your Azure Subscription  ?
 ...

-## How to create a Microsoft Trial environment for your Hack?
-If you want to setup a fully new trial environment for the Hackathon, including Azure, GitHub and Microsoft M365, follow this guide:
-[create_hack_environment.md](./create_hack_environment.md)